- What happens after treatment for laryngeal or hypopharyngeal cancer?

 It is very important to report any new symptoms to the doctor right away, because they may help your doctor help find recurrent cancer as early as possible, when the likelihood of successful treatment is greatest.

 If cancer does recur, treatment will depend on the location of the cancer and what treatments you’ve had before.
-For more information on how recurrent cancer is treated, see the section, “Recurrent laryngeal and hypopharyngeal cancers.”
-For more general information on dealing with cancer recurrence, you may also want to see the document, When Your Cancer Comes Back: Cancer Recurrence.
-You can get this document by calling 1-800-227-2345.
+For more information on how recurrent cancer is treated, see “Recurrent laryngeal and hypopharyngeal cancers.”
+For more general information on dealing with cancer recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Restoring speech after total laryngectomy